fabiofenoglio/lelo-f1-python-sdk/README.md

 # LELO F1 SDK Python client

+### WARNING: THIS PROJECT IS STILL NOT COMPATIBLE WITH THE NEWER VERSION OF THE DEVICE (F1S V2) AS BLE SPECIFICATIONS HAVE NOT YET BEEN RELEASED FROM THE PRODUCER.

 Python package to provide a BLE client to [LELO's F1 SDK](https://github.com/LELO-Devs/F1s-SDK).

 The original and official repository with sample code for Android and iOS as well as BLE specifications can be found at [https://github.com/LELO-Devs/F1s-SDK](https://github.com/LELO-Devs/F1s-SDK).